 This section shows the FreeNAS® SSH configuration options, demonstrates an example configuration that restricts users to their home directory, and provides some troubleshooting tips.

-Figure 11.14 shows the Services \rightarrow SSH configuration screen.
-After configuring SSH, remember to start it in Services \rightarrow Control Services.
+Figure 11.13a shows the $Services \rightarrow SSH$ configuration screen.
+Once you have configured SSH, don't forget to start it in $Services \rightarrow Control Services$.